squidsuit/terraform-aws-s3-cf-redirect/README.md

 # S3-CF-REDIRECT

 Use Terraform to provision the infrastructure necessary to redirect traffic from one domain name to another.
 This module provisions S3 buckets, KMS key, CloudFront distribution, Route 53 records, and a ACM certificate.

+## LIMITATIONS

+This module was written using version `3.x` of the AWS Provider.
+[Version 4.0](https://github.com/hashicorp/terraform-provider-aws/releases/tag/v4.0.0) of the provider brought many breaking changes to the management of S3 buckets and related configuration.
+Attempting to use AWS Provider `4.x` in conjunction with this module will lead down a path of pain.
+If you must use AWS Provider `4.x`, look elsewhere for now.

 ## ASSUMPTIONS